 Traditionally, these subclasses are realized through distinct dynamical settings: different initial data, boundary geometries, or half-space constructions are imposed at the level of the growth process itself.
 In this sense, the canonical one-point laws appear as outcomes of separate evolutions, each tailored to a particular geometry.

-The directed polymer formulation is historically one of the foundational routes into KPZ physics.
+The directed-polymer formulation is historically one of the foundational routes into KPZ physics.
 In the lattice DPRM, the partition function is obtained by summing Boltzmann weights over all directed paths through a quenched random energy landscape, and its logarithm encodes the polymer free energy \cite{kardar1987replica,halpinhealy1995kinetic,kriecherbauer2010pedestrian,corwin2012kpz}.
-The overall sum can be computed recursively in polynomial time with a transfer-matrix algorithm, in which the sum vector at time $t$ is updated from time $t-1$ by multiplication with a random near-diagonal matrix.
-This formulation played a central role in early analytical treatments and numerical studies of DPRM/KPZ systems, because it makes the growth recursion explicit and gives direct access to finite-time fluctuation statistics \cite{kardar1987replica,kim1991zerotemperature,halpinhealy1995kinetic}.
-At the same time, it naturally presents a matrix-product viewpoint that suggests connecting polymer observables to matrix elements and spectral statistics.
+The path sum can be evaluated recursively with a transfer-matrix algorithm, in which the partition-sum vector at time $t$ is obtained from that at time $t-1$ by multiplication with a random near-diagonal matrix.
+Transfer-matrix products were used in early analytical and numerical studies of directed polymers, including finite-temperature thermodynamics and free-energy probability distributions \cite{derridaGolinelli1990,halpinHealy1991,kardar1987replica,kim1991zerotemperature,halpinhealy1995kinetic}.
+This formulation makes the growth recursion explicit, gives direct access to finite-time fluctuation statistics, and naturally suggests studying both matrix elements and spectral quantities.

+The spectral perspective also has a substantial history.
+General products of random matrices are governed by Lyapunov growth rates \cite{furstenbergKesten1960,oseledets1968,hennion1997}, and Eckmann and Wayne established an explicit connection between the largest Lyapunov exponent of random matrix products and directed polymers in random environments \cite{eckmannWayne1989}.
+Related product-matrix formulations have also been developed for polymers on finite graphs \cite{cometsMorenoRamirez2019}.
+For finite transverse geometries, Brunet and Derrida derived long-time free-energy cumulants on a cylinder \cite{brunetDerrida2000}, while more recent work obtained the corresponding cumulants and their large-size scaling for the KPZ equation on an interval \cite{barraquandLeDoussal2025}.

 The connection between KPZ physics and random matrix theory (RMT) is now a cornerstone of the field.
 The appearance of Tracy-Widom laws in KPZ fluctuations was first understood through exact solutions of integrable growth models and exclusion processes, and through their mapping to determinantal/Pfaffian structures \cite{johansson2000shape,prahofer2000universal,baik2000limiting}.
 In this correspondence, the edge fluctuations of random matrices provide the universal limiting distributions (GUE, GOE, GSE), while KPZ models provide the dynamical physical realization \cite{tracywidom1994airy,tracywidom1996orthogonal,corwin2012kpz,takeuchi2018appetizer}.
 Subsequent exact solutions of the continuum KPZ equation and continuum directed polymer further cemented this link, showing explicitly how the one-point free-energy distribution crosses over to the Tracy-Widom laws in the long-time limit \cite{sasamoto2010exact,amir2011continuum}.